Running partners

 Exercise increases the levels of neurotransmitters, such as serotonin and dopamine.
 These happy brain chemicals are responsible for your good mood, feelings of pleasure, and overall sense of well-being.

-2. Exercising Reduces Your Stress And Anxiety Levels
+2. Exercising Reduces Your Stress and Anxiety Levels

 3. Exercising Increases Your Mental Resilience